opensearch-project/project-website/_posts/2025-01-30-one-click-deepseek-integration.md

 }
 ```

-Use the GET status API to verify the resources has been created.
+Use the GET Status API to verify that all resources were created successfully:

 ```json
 GET _plugins/_flow_framework/workflow/204SuZQB3ZvYMDlU9PQh/_status